wwwizard59/Chatterbox-TTS-Server/README.md

 ### 2. Start the Container Based on Your Hardware

 #### **For NVIDIA GPU:**
-The default `docker-compose.yml` is configured for NVIDIA GPUs and will fall back to CPU if a GPU is not available.
+The default `docker-compose.yml` is configured for NVIDIA GPUs.
 ```bash
 docker compose up -d --build
 ```